StefanJevtic63/Vehicle-Routing-Problem/README.md

 each vehicle must visit the customer before the expiration of the given interval, and in case of earlier arrival, it must wait. <br>
 The price of each route is equivalent to the time needed to go around it with additional delays at the customer's place taken into account. <br>
 We calculate the travel time between two customers using their Euclidean distance. <br>
-This is an NP-hard problem on which we applied several optimization algorithms with the aim of improving the elapsed time for each route.
+This is an NP-hard problem on which we applied optimization algorithm with the aim of improving the elapsed time for each route.

 # Algorithms used